 I have never made it this far south when spending the previous season in the Dolomites so my excitement level was high and let me tell you, I was not disappointed!

-You will start noticing that less and less tourists make it this far along the route, but to me with each day passing and the lessening of the traffic, the more special it became.
+You will start noticing that fewer and fewer tourists make it this far along the route, but to me with each day passing and the lessening of the traffic, the more special it became.

 Night 8: Rifugio Carestiato

-Rifugio Carestiato, your accommodation on day 8, has great facilities and even offers a coin operated laundry!
+Rifugio Carestiato, your accommodation on day 8, has great facilities and even offers coin-operated laundry!

 Day 9: Rifugio Carestiatio to Rifugio Pramperet

-The path from rifugio Carestiato starts gently down a gravel road towards Passo Duran.
+The path from Rifugio Carestiato starts gently down a gravel road toward Passo Duran.
 You should reach it within 30 minutes.
 There are two privately owned huts on the pass.

-For approximately next two kilometres you will follow the paved road until you reach a rest area with tables and benches where the first signs for rifugio Pramperet appear.
+For approximately the next two kilometers you will follow the paved road until you reach a rest area with tables and benches where the first signs for Rifugio Pramperet appear.

 The signs for rifugio Pramperet, as well as the blue triangles marking Alta Via 1, are plentiful along the way.

-Around half way into day 9 you will reach Malga Moschesin where you can stop for a snack (Malga is out of operation).
-From here it’s another 40 minutes to the second saddle: forcella Moschesin and further 50 minutes to rifugio Pramperet.
+Around halfway into day 9, you will reach Malga Moschesin where you can stop for a snack (Malga is out of operation).
+From here it’s another 40 minutes to the second saddle: Forcella Moschesin and a further 50 minutes to Rifugio Pramperet.